White Sassafras, Ague Tree, Lily-of-the-Valley Tree, Cinnamon Wood, Saloop

 Pale Swallowtail (Papilio eurymedon)

-This tree is found in open woodlands, fields, roadsides, and waste areas.
-It is native to eastern North America.
+This species grows in open woodlands, fields, roadsides, and waste areas.

-The species is the Latin name for white (Missouri Botanical Garden).
-This tree can often form large clones.
+The species name, albidum, is Latin for white.
+The tree can often form large clones.

 Reviews